French, Belgian bonds underperform as SNB drops euro/franc cap

 French and Belgian bonds were considered the main targets for SNB investments in the euro zone as it intervened in the currency market to defend the cap and fend off deflation.

-Their 10-year yields rose 2 basis points to 0.67 percent and 0.64 percent, respectively, bucking a fall in benchmark German Bunds to a record low of 0.402 percent.
-Analysts ruled out a more pronounced selloff, saying the SNB move would be offset by the prospect of European Central Bank bond purchases - quantitative easing - that may come as soon as next week.
+Their 10-year yields rose 3 basis points to 0.68 percent and 0.65 percent, respectively, bucking a fall in benchmark German Bunds to a record low of 0.402 percent.
+Analysts ruled out a selloff, saying the SNB move would be offset by the prospect of European Central Bank bond purchases - quantitative easing - that may come as soon as next week.

-A Reuters poll of economists on Thursday showed there was a 90 percent chance the ECB conducts QE, and a 70 percent chance it is delivered this month.

 “The SNB was one of the big buyers (of euro zone bonds) ...
 But this will be more than counterbalanced by upcoming QE by the ECB,” said Daniel Lenz, a strategist at DZ Bank.

-Belgian 10-year yield premiums over Bunds rose to over 20 bps, off a seven-year low of 18 bps.
+Belgian 10-year yield premiums over Bunds rose to 22 bps, off a seven-year low of 18 bps.
 The French yield gap over Bunds bounced off a five-year low of 22 bps.

-Nordea strategists said the SNB move provided a trigger for investors to book profits in those markets after recent gains against benchmark German Bunds.
+Nordea strategists said the SNB move provided a trigger for investors to book profits in those markets after their out-performance Bunds.

 “The upcoming ECB bond purchases, the issuance outlook and even the latest moves by the Swiss National Bank support the case for wider semi-core spreads,” they said in a note.

-German 10-year yields reversed an earlier rise to hit new lows, with some strategists predicting further falls as investors, frustrated by negligible yields on Swiss bonds, start to swap into other top-rated debt.
+German 10-year yields reversed an earlier rise to hit new lows, reflecting investor indecision about the SNB impact as there have been doubts over the amount of Bunds the SNB would buy and the impact it would have on Europe’s most liquid market.

-“Given the strong risk-aversion bias of Swiss investors...we would find...the world’s AAA universe (bunds, gilts, treasuries) as the most likely destination of potential Swiss outflows,” said Deutsche Bank strategist George Saravelos.
+Others said the SNB had also held out the possibility that it would still intervene in the currency market to defend the exchange rate, tempering the selloff in top-rated euro zone bonds.

-On the euro zone’s periphery, Italian bond yields hovered near record lows as Rome launched new 30-year bonds, taking advantage of investor demand for higher returns spurred by the prospect of fresh ECB stimulus measures.
+On the euro zone’s periphery, Italian bond yields hovered near record lows on Thursday as Rome prepared to sell new 30-year bonds, taking advantage of investor demand for higher returns spurred by the prospect of fresh ECB stimulus measures.

+Italy’s long-term bond, expected later in the day via a syndicate of banks, follows Portugal’s successful issue on Tuesday of its first 30-year bond since 2006 and only its second ever.

-Italian 10-year yields were a fraction lower on the day at 1.74 percent, just above a record-low 1.71 percent reached on Wednesday.
-(Additional reporting by Marius Zaharia; Editing by Dominic Evans)
+Italian 10-year yields were 2 basis points lower at 1.72 percent, just above a record-low 1.71 percent reached on Wednesday.
+The yield on the old 30-year bond was 1.5 bps lower at 3.186 percent.
+(Additional reporting by Marius Zaharia)